Tianbiao-Yang/MetSpace/README.md

 ## 7. Contact
 ----------
+The code repository is available at DOI: 10.5281/zenodo.17223276 on Zenodo.
 For questions or feedback, please contact: tianbiao@hku.hk.